 Cupping is an ancient health treatment that was mostly used in the Middle Eastern and Asian countries, that can be used for a broad range of conditions.
 It is a form of alternative medicine that has been around for centuries.
 In modern times, cupping has re-emerged as a popular treatment technique that has become popular amongst many sports people.

-What are the Bruises?
+What are the bruises?

 The “bruises” on the skin are painless and are the natural presentation of the ruptured capillaries in the skin from vasodilation that leave redness behind after partaking in cupping therapy.
 These markings will fade over the course of 1 day to sometimes 1-2 weeks and are not associated with any ill effects.